 25% of total campus energy from renewable sources by FY2025.

-End coal usage at Abbott Power Plant by 2015.
+End coal usage at Abbott Power Plant 2017as soon as economically feasible.

-End summer usage of coal at Abbott Power Plant by 2013.

 Strategies

-Install at least three utility-scale wind turbines on the South Campus, with a minimum of one to be installed by 2011.
+Install at least three utility-scale wind turbines on the South Campus, if economically feasible.

-Increase the amount of solar photovoltaic and thermal projects.
+Increase the amount of solar photovoltaic and thermal projects based on economic analysis.

-Purchase off-site green energy if on-site renewable projects are not sufficient to meet the Illinois RPS.
+Purchase off-site green energy if on-site renewable projects are not sufficient to meet the Illinois RPS if it can be accomplished without increases in the utility rate.

-Cease all investment (beyond regular maintenance) that will enhance or increase the lifetime of the coal-fueled systems at Abbott power plant.
+Cease all investment that will significantly increase the lifetime of the coal-fueled systems at Abbott power plant.

-Commission a detailed study that examines campus energy generation and distribution systems; specifically tasked with eliminating coal use by 2015 and distributing thermal energy more efficiently (e.g. hot water distribution, regeneration, geothermal use, etc.).
+Commission a detailed study that examines campus energy generation and distribution systems; specifically tasked with eliminating coal as soon as economically possibleand distributing thermal energy more efficiently (e.g. hot water distribution, regeneration, geothermal use, etc.).

-Establish responsibility for searching out and coordinating grant opportunities for campus emissions and energy reductions.
+Responsibility for searching out and coordinating grant opportunities for energy reductions is centralized in the Energy Services Department.

 Transportation